vividvilla/olaf/README.md

 # Olaf

-Simple static site generator based on Python.
-Run dynamic blog locally and freeze it as static pages which can be hosted anywhere including Github.
+Olaf is a simple static site generator written on Python.
+You can run dynamic blog locally and freeze it as static pages which can be hosted anywhere including Github.

 ## [Demo blog](http://olaf.vivekr.net)

-## Basic features
+## Features
 - Markdown support
 - Content types (Posts and pages)
 - Custom content slug
 - Custom home page
 - Tags and Archives list
 - Synatx highlighting
 - Disqus comments
 - XML sitemap
 - Atom feed
 - Google Analytics integration
 - Custom themes
 - Commandline tool for content creation
 - Host it on Github

 ## Get started

 1. Install from pip